 INTO Queen's University Belfast offers a wide range of English Language courses, which may assist students to meet the required standard of English language to be eligible for entry to degree programmes at the University.
 If you wish to apply for an INTO Queen's English course please contact email@example.com or consult the list of INTO Queen's English Language courses.

 Queen’s University Belfast invites applications from outstanding Chinese students to pursue PhD study at Queen’s University Belfast in collaboration with the China Scholarship Council (CSC).
-There are up to 20 fully funded three year research studentships, commencing October 2013.
-The studentships provide fees and living costs.
-The closing date for the receipt of applications for admission is 15 February 2013.
+There are up to 10 fully funded three-year research studentships, for applicants commencing their studies in the 2016-17 academic year.
+These studentships provide fees and living costs.
+The closing date for the receipt of applications is 29 January 2016.
 Visit the link below for:

 Queen's University Belfast offers a range of scholarships for international students.